This article will show you how to create anchor links in WordPress.

-I’m sure that you ran into some websites that had anchor links in their header menu.
+I’m sure you ran into some websites with anchor links in their header menu.
 As you already know, anchor links are easy to create.

-As I showed you above, to create an anchor link, all you have to do is to name the link as you wish and add a hashtag before the name.
+As I showed you above, to create an anchor link, you must name the link as you wish and add a hashtag before the name.
 That will navigate you to the relevant section on the same page.

-But, if you are on PAGE A and you want to create an anchor link to a specific section on PAGE B, use the full link of PAGE B along with the anchor link.
+But, if you are on PAGE A and want to create an anchor link to a specific section on PAGE B, use the complete link of PAGE B along with the anchor link.

-Now that we know how to create anchor links between pages, let’s see how we can create them in the WordPress menu.
+Now that we know how to create anchor links between pages, let’s see how to make them in the WordPress menu.

-First, navigate to the section that you would like to set as the anchor section and give it an ID as I showed you above.
+First, navigate to the section you want to set as the anchor section and give it an ID, as I showed you above.

 Second, from your WordPress dashboard, navigate to Appearance -> Menus.